301 Redirect Not Working? Here’s How to Fix It

-However, using 301 redirections is a huge undertaking especially if you’re moving thousands of pages.
-A simple mistake in your configuration could trigger errors that result in decreased organic traffic and frustrated visitors leaving your site, never to return again.
+However, using 301 redirections is a huge undertaking, especially if you’re moving thousands of pages.
+A simple mistake in your configuration could trigger errors that result in decreased organic traffic and frustrated visitors leaving your site, never to return.

 Also, keep in mind that issues with 301 redirects depend on a myriad of factors.
 Each case is unique from one another, making it impossible to provide a catch-all solution to each problem.

-Therefore, we’ll be discussing two possible reasons why 301 redirects aren’t working and how you can approach them in finding the best solution for each.
+Therefore, we’ll discuss some technical reasons why 301 redirects aren’t working and how you can approach finding the best solution for each.

 The .htaccess file is a server configuration file for Apache web servers commonly found in the /public_html directory to manage site-wide configurations.
 Your website can have multiple .htaccess files if you want to configure your server on a directory level.